Please, help us find missing Canadian Pilot using Google Earth

 Posted September 10, 2007 by Lino Ramirez

-Categories: News, knowledge discovery
+Categories: knowledge discovery, News

 AranduCorp is a consulting firm focused on helping organizations improve their business processes, marketing, and sales.
 AranduCorp offers training and consulting services on predictive analytics and will soon offer affordable predictive analytics software solutions for small and medium size businesses.